 Singers use their diaphragm, throat, mouth and nose to control the timbre and articulation of vocalizations.
 Vocal timbres vary considerably depending on the abilities, taste, gender, register and style of the singer.
 The vocal timbres and styles of Beijing opera, flamenco and R&B are extremely different but utilize the same instrument, the human voice!

 A trained singer typically has a two octave or greater range of pitches.
 The low and high points of range vary according to gender, training and physical endowments.
-However, a few singers are able to expand their range considerably beyond two octaves (pay extra attention at 3:20):
+However, a few singers are able to expand their range considerably beyond two octaves (pay attention at 3:20):

 Jane Zhang (4:46) | Soprano aria with coloratura vocalization.